mliszcz/tangojs-web-components/README.md

 ```

 ### Configuration
-`tangojs-web-components` requires `tangojs` to be configured before any
+`tangojs-web-components` requires `tangojs-core` to be configured before any
 components are created.
 Example:
 ```html
 <!-- load scripts -->